gohugoio/hugoThemesSiteBuilder/README.md

 git push -f
 ```

-**Note:** The site is rebuilt on a daily basis using the list of themes present in this repository.
+> **Note**: The site is rebuilt on a daily basis using the list of themes present in this repository.
 Any changes or modifications you make to an existing theme will be reflected on the site within 24 hours.

 ## Theme Configuration